MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - If we declare a function to take pointer arguments, it is then able to modify the variable.

 - We can think of having a variable name and deferencing operator as 2 ways of accessing a value at a given memory location.
-(We can not use increment or decrement operator with deferencing operator though).
+(We can use increment or decrement - use parens for clarity).

 - The computer structures the physical memory in a more complex way.
 For most programs, you don't need to worry about the details of how the machine arranges its memory.